 - Numerical solution of boundary value problems.

-- Autonomous systems in two dimensions.
-Analysis of linear systems in two dimensions, the phase plane.
+- Analysis of linear systems in two dimensions.

 - Nonlinear systems and linearisation, the Hartman-Grobman theorem, general population interaction model, Lotka-Volterra predator-prey equations.

 - Mutualism and competition population models, analysis of the Kermack-McKendrick epidemic model.

 - Limit cycles, bifurcations in 2D systems, Hopf bifurcations.